-At some point in our life, we’ve all had that one piece of accessory that we couldn’t say goodbye to, no matter how worn it may have started to look.
-In fact this would only make us admire it even more; knowing it’s the most favourite item you’ve used day in and day out over the years.
-Be it for an emotional reason, impeccable design or the perfect material, there’s always that one item we don’t want to let go of..
+At some point in our life, we’ve all had that one piece of accessory that we couldn’t say goodbye to- no matter how worn it may have started to look.
+In fact this would only make us admire it even more; knowing it’s that one item you’ve used day in and day out over the years.
+Be it for an emotional reason, impeccable design or the perfect material, there’s always one piece of accessory we don’t want to let go of..
 Here comes the best part: sometimes you don’t have to!

-We recently had a request from a client who wanted to bring his very unique card case back to life.
-This special piece was partially made with stingray leather; one of the most resilient leather types available.
-The other side of the card case was made out of black calfskin leather.
-The stingray skin was so resistant that even continued use over many years didn’t affect its appearance.
-In contrast, the part with the soft calfskin was stretched thin and some corners of the case had started to rip while other parts were unglued and coming apart from the stingray.
+We recently received a request from a client who wanted to bring his very unique card case back to life.
+This curious little piece was partially made with stingray leather; one of the most resilient leather types available.
+The other side of the card case was made with black calfskin.
+The stingray skin was so resistant that even after continued use over many years it was still left unharmed.
+In contrast, the part with the soft calfskin was stretched thin and some corners of the case had started to rip while other parts were coming apart from the stingray.

 After analysing the piece and in consultation with the client, we decided that the best approach would be to build out from the existing stingray and re-construct the calfskin side.
-In order to do that, the first step was to take measurements of the original piece, dismantle it and create new paper patterns for the card case.
-Since the original buttery calfskin leather was so stretched out, the lines of the case were no longer straight.
-We managed to source a supple but resistant leather to replace the part with the stretchy calfskin and chose a luxurious black goatskin with a polished finish.
+The first step was to take measurements of the original piece, dismantle it and create new paper patterns for the card case.
+Since the original buttery calfskin leather was stretched thin, the lines of the case were no longer straight.
+We managed to source a supple but resistant leather to replace the part of the stretchy calfskin and chose a luxurious black goatskin with a polished finish.
 Note: goatskin is one of the most durable leathers available and proved in this case the perfect substitute for calfskin.

-Once the paper patterns were completed, we ensured the pieces would fit perfectly against the stingray side that showed only minor stretching on the edges.
+Once the paper patterns were completed, we ensured the pieces were fitted perfectly against the stingray that showed only minor stretching on the edges.

-The goat leather was then cut up with the help of the small patterns and the edges of the case were prepared and skyved- which is to shave the surface to reduce its thickness- so that when pressed together, the layers of leather look slim and gives an elegant finish to the final result.
-The next step was to put together the different pockets and small linings by aligning all the separate pieces and stitching them back together.
-Finally, the goatskin part was glued to the stingray with special glue that holds ultra resistant characteristics and won’t react to heat.
+The goat leather was then cut up with the help of the small patterns and the edges of the case were prepared and skyved- which is to shave the surface to reduce its thickness- so that when pressed together, the layers of leather look slim with an elegant finish to the final result.
+During the next step, the different pockets and small linings were put together by aligning all the separate pieces and stitching them back together.
+Then the goatskin part was glued to the stingray using special glue with ultra resistant characteristics that won’t react to heat.

-After assembling all the pieces of the card case, all that’s left was the final touch of trimming the edges and applying the right type of flexible paint to re-edge and seal the case.
-As a final result, we were able to breathe new life into this uniquely constructed accessory without taking away from the beauty of its original design.
+After assembling the different pieces of the card case, all that’s left was the final touch of trimming the edges and applying the right type of flexible paint to re-edge and seal the leather.
+As a final result, this uniquely constructed accessory was restored anew without taking away from the beauty of its original design.
 Safe to say the outcome left our client nothing less than mesmerised!